-Finnish elevator manufacturer KONE has unveiled a new hoisting technology that will enable elevators to travel heights of one kilometer – twice the distance than currently possible.
-The new development implies that the Burj Khalifa, whose longest elevator travels a distance of 504 meters, will not remain the world’s tallest building for very long.
+Finnish elevator manufacturer KONE has unveiled a new hoisting technology that will enable elevators to travel twice the distance currently in use.
+The new development implies that the Burj Khalifa will not remain the tallest building for very long.
+The Burj, towering at 828 meters, has the longest elevator travel distance at 504 meters.
+KONE promises to double that.

 Join us for more after the break.